shahjalal132/jumia-api-integrate/README.md

 - Google sheet API.
 I didn't know that.
 I had to learn it.
 - Business logic was not clear for me.
 I had to research and implement it.
 - First the code was written procedural way.
 Then I changed it to object oriented way.
+- Client has change his requirements.
+I need to update product stock and price every 6 hours.

 ## How to use